Hat Creek, How Do I Fish This

 Hat Creek is known as one of the best spring creeks in California.
 Originating from its headwaters near Mt.
 Lassen, this creek flows downwards through rugged terrain, meadow valleys, and several campgrounds before reaching Baum Lake.
 Baum Lake diverts the creek into two flows: one flow directed into the famous Powerhouse #2 and the other below Baum Lake’s dam.
 Both flows eventually merge below Powerhouse #2.

-The upper section of Hat Creek is primarily a freestone put-and-take fishery that is well-known for it’s large brook trout that are stocked by DFG during trout season.
+The upper section of Hat Creek is primarily a freestone put-and-take fishery that is known for its large brook trout that are stocked by DFG during trout season.

-The lower section below Powerhouse #2 is a spring creek wild trophy trout section that is known for it’s well-educated brown and rainbows trout.
+The lower section below Powerhouse #2 is a spring creek wild trophy trout section that is known for its wild well-educated brown and rainbow trout.

 Open Season